Cover photos credit: Brendan Toews (left), Michael Oldham (middle-left), Allen Woodliffe (middle-right) and Larry Watkins (right)

 What threatens it

-The most significant threats to the Blanding’s Turtle are loss or fragmenting of habitat, motor vehicles, and raccoons and foxes that prey on eggs.
+The most significant threats to Blanding’s Turtle are loss or fragmenting of habitat, motor vehicles, and raccoons and foxes that prey on eggs.

 Illegal collection for the pet trade is also a serious threat.
-Blanding’s Turtles are slow breeders - they don't start to lay eggs until they are in their teens or twenties - so adult deaths of breeding age adults can have major impacts on the species.
+Blanding’s Turtles are slow breeders—they don't start to lay eggs until they are in their teens or twenties—so adult deaths of breeding age adults can have major impacts on the species.

 Action we are taking